robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 ![images/embed.png](images/embed.png)

 The navigation controller is now the storyboard entry point.
-Our main scene controller is the root view controller of the navigation controller, that means it is the first controller to be displayed.
+Our main scene controller is the root view controller of the navigation controller, which means it is the first controller to be displayed.

 ## Modifying the Navigation Bar Title